Just For Kids: A Comic Exploring The New Coronavirus

 It's based on a radio story that NPR education reporter Cory Turner did.
 He asked some experts what kids might want to know about the new coronavirus discovered in China.

-To make this comic, we've used his interviews with Tara Powell, who teaches at the University of Illinois School of Social Work, Joy Osofsky, a clinical and developmental psychologist at LSU Health Sciences Center in New Orleans and Krystal Lewis at the National Institute of Mental Health.
+To make this comic, we've used his interviews with Tara Powell at the University of Illinois School of Social Work, Joy Osofsky at the LSU Health Sciences Center in New Orleans and Krystal Lewis at the National Institute of Mental Health.

+Print and fold a zine version of this comic here.
+Here are directions on how to fold it.

 Malaka Gharib/ NPR